neil7057/all-about-autism/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand What is Autism.
+        1. As a First Time Visitor, I want to easily understand What Autism is.
         2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
         3. As a First Time Visitor, I want to read about Autism and common myths and misconceptions.